 In order to scrutinise the Action Plan, the Overview and Scrutiny Management Committee established the Task and Finish Group at its meeting in February 2020.
-The Task and Finish Group focused on scrutinising the emerging targets and key performance indicators underpinning the Action Plan.
-The Group has made 25 recommendations to the Council on ways to help to strengthen the Action Plan, making it more robust, transparent and evidence based.
+The Group has made 25 recommendations to help making it more robust, transparent and evidence based.

-The Council used this extensive input as the basis for further work, focused in particular on our approach to enable the engagement of residents and key stakeholders across the Borough, as well as to clarify the impact of specific schemes and ensure that they were supported by SMART targets.
+The Council used this input as the basis for further work, focused in particular on our approach to enable the engagement of residents and key stakeholders across the Borough, as well as to clarify the impact of specific schemes and ensure that they were supported by SMART targets.
 The Council published response to the Scrutiny Review to set out our underlying thinking about our current vision and strategy, outline what we intend to do and explain how the group's recommendations further our vision.

 The Overview and Scrutiny Management Committee: Climate Emergency Task and Finish Group Report and Recommendations paper (September 2020) can be found here.
-The Council Commentary and Response to Recommendations (October 2020) can be found here.
+The Council Commentary and Response to Recommendations (October 2020) can be found <a href=here.